tatsushid/h2o-rpm/README.md

 e.g. SysVinit, systemd service etc. to build RPM for Fedora, RHEL/CentOS 6/7 and OpenSUSE.

+If you search Debian package, please see [h2o-deb](https://github.com/tatsushid/h2o-deb)

 ## How to build RPM

 If you have a docker environment, you can build RPMs by just running